kevinlutzer/libarary-app/README.md

 PORT=8000 GIN_MODE=release DB_FILE=/tmp/libraryapp/gorm.db go run server/main.go
 ```

-To access the API documentation for the server, navigate to `http://localhost:8080/swagger/index.html` in your browser
+## API Docs

+API documentation is generated with `swaggo` and hosted with the REST API.
+They can be accessed by running the server an  navigating to `http://localhost:8080/swagger/index.html` in your browser.
+To regenerate the documentation run `swag init -g server/main.go` from the base of the project.

+## Setup Mock Data

+To add some data to the library application, run the `setupdata.sh` bash script in the `scripts/` folder.

 ## CLI